Khazl/esi-client/docs/Api/FleetsApi.md

     $config
 );
 $fleet_id = 789; // int | ID for a fleet
-$accept_language = "en-us"; // string | Language to use in the response
+$accept_language = "en"; // string | Language to use in the response
 $datasource = "tranquility"; // string | The server name you would like data from
 $if_none_match = "if_none_match_example"; // string | ETag from a previous request.
 A 304 will be returned if this matches the current ETag
-$language = "en-us"; // string | Language to use in the response, takes precedence over Accept-Language
+$language = "en"; // string | Language to use in the response, takes precedence over Accept-Language
 $token = "token_example"; // string | Access token to use if unable to set a header

 try {